Leica CL vs Nikon D5500

 |11.||Nikon D5600||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 |15.||Nikon D5200||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the D5500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The CL does not feature such a mic input.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what conclusions can be drawn?
 Is the Leica CL better than the Nikon D5500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - More framing info: Has an electronic viewfinder that displays shooting data.